 Tullibardine Distillery is not a pretty distillery in the traditional sense: and neither does it carry what is usually recognised as the "signature" of a distillery, the pagoda that in many older distilleries would once have topped off a drying kiln for malt.
 These are so iconic that even though the large majority of distilleries no longer malt their own barley, those that have pagodas have tended to keep them.

-Two other factors make a visit to Tullibardine Distillery a particularly attractive proposition.
+Another factor makes a visit to Tullibardine Distillery a particularly attractive proposition.
 The first is that the internal layout means that most of the key stages in the production process are housed in one large area.
 This produces a space with a huge amount of character and a lot of visual appeal: it also makes the processes a little easier to understand for those on their first distillery visit.

 The distillery visitor centre is a large white building bridging the corner between the distillery and the retail development and carrying the logo "Tullibardine 1488".
 This is a reference to an important early customer.
 Pure water flowing down from the Ochil Hills is an important factor in the success of Tullibardine as a distillery.
 It was an equally important factor for those who by the 1100s had established a brewery on the site now occupied by the distillery, one of three that once operated in Blackford.
 Such was the fame of the brewery here that in 1488 King James IV asked it to supply the beer for his coronation.